Zullo2000/neural-fokker-planck/README.md

 $$\dot{\Sigma}_k = D_F(\mu_k)\,\Sigma_k + \Sigma_k\,D_F(\mu_k)^\top + B(\mu_k)\,B(\mu_k)^\top$$

 where $D_F$ is the Jacobian of the drift.
-These are deterministic — no stochastic integration, no Monte Carlo.
+These are deterministic,no stochastic integration, no Monte Carlo.

 ### Forward-backward training